stacks-network/docs/_develop/collections.md

 * TOC
 {:toc}

-{% include note.html content="This is a preview release of the <code>Contact</code> collections is a preview release.
+{% include note.html content="This is a preview release of the <code>Contact</code> collections.
 This release allows developers to try out the new collections functionality and we are interested in collecting feedback.
 Please feel free to report issues or request enhancements with collections or <code>Contacts</code> themselves on the <a href='https://github.com/blockstack/blockstack-collections/issues/new' target='_blank'>blockstack/blockstack-collections</a> repository.
 If you encounter problems with <code>blockstack.js</code> you can <a href='https://github.com/blockstack/blockstack.js/issues/new' target='_blank'>file issues or request enhancements on its repo</a>." %}

 ## Understand how collections work